What is a break-even point?

 A breakeven point is reached when total costs and revenues for a confident enterprise are equal in business.
 When an organization reaches the breakeven threshold, it recoups its costs but has not yet generated profit.

 The word is frequently used in business, particularly in sales and in the context of investments and other fields.

 For the sake of illustration, let’s look at sales.
-This point happens when sales revenue equals or exceeds the total manufacturing cost for a given product or service.
+This point happens when sales revenue equals or exceeds the total manufacturing cost for a given product, product operation or service.
 According to the example above, if you make 10,000 copies of a book for $5 per unit, you will hit your Breakeven Point once you have sold $50,000 worth of documents.

 The Importance of Break-even Point

 A breakeven analysis provides a corporation with a clear understanding of how much revenue must be generated to avoid incurring a loss and develop a good profit.

 Therefore, the results of your break even analysis should assist you in determining the attractiveness of a given opportunity – whether it is investing in a new product, purchasing a new department or business, expanding into new markets, or any combination of these.